How to overcome self-limiting beliefs in your yoga practice

 Recognising the difference between Self-limiting beliefs and respecting our boundaries

-A limiting belief is a negative thought pattern we tell ourselves about who and how we are consistently enough that it limits us into thinking we are incapable of moving past it to greater things.
+A self limiting belief is a negative thought pattern we tell ourselves about who and how we are consistently enough that it limits us into thinking we are incapable of moving past it to greater things.

 I am not strong and I am not good enough are serving you positively.